patrickdappollonio/http-server/README.md

   -d, --path string                 path to the directory you want to serve (default "./")
-      --pathprefix string           path prefix for the URL where the server will listen on (default "/") -p, --port int                    port to configure the server to listen on (default 5000) --title string                title of the directory listing page --username string             username for basic authentication -v, --version                     version for http-server
+      --pathprefix string           path prefix for the URL where the server will listen on (default "/") -p, --port int                    port to configure the server to listen on (default 5000) --render-all-markdown         if enabled, all Markdown files will be rendered using the same rendering as the directory listing READMEs
+      --title string                title of the directory listing page --username string             username for basic authentication -v, --version                     version for http-server